etiennestuder/gradle-jooq-plugin/README.md

 [Gradle](http://www.gradle.org) plugin that integrates [jOOQ](http://www.jooq.org).
 For each jOOQ configuration declared in the build, the plugin adds a task to generate the jOOQ Java sources from a given database schema and includes the generated sources in the specified source set.
 Multiple configurations are supported.
 The code generation tasks fully participate in the Gradle uptodate checks.
+The plugin can be applied on both Java projects and Android projects.

 You can find out more details about the actual jOOQ source code generation in the [jOOQ documentation](http://www.jooq.org/doc/latest/manual/code-generation).